Skip to main content

 FLEXIBILITY GAP BETWEEN EMPLOYEES AND THE BIG BOSS

 But the benefits being afforded to Niccol highlight how, in the post-pandemic era, a new form of disparity is on the rise.
-As more companies require their employees return to the old way of working (aka butts in seats), CEOs are being allowed more leeway in how and where they do their jobs.
+As more companies require their employees to return to the old way of working (aka butts in seats), CEOs are being allowed more leeway in how and where they do their jobs.

 By perpetuating this flexibility gap between employees and the big boss, companies are giving the impression that management is both out of touch and above the rules, while also replicating broader society’s growing inequality within their own organizations.

 Some of the biggest employers in the US have been cracking down the hardest on employees.
 At Amazon.com, workers have been called back to the office five days a week.
-Walmart is requiring thousands of remote employees relocate to corporate hubs and primarily its Bentonville, Arkansas, headquarters.
+Walmart is requiring thousands of remote employees to relocate to corporate hubs and primarily its Bentonville, Arkansas, headquarters.

 3M’s new CEO has overhauled the company’s “remote friendly” policy.
-Dell Technologies told remote workers in February they wouldn’t get promoted, before requiring all salespeople back to the office full- time last month.
+Dell Technologies told remote workers in February they wouldn’t get promoted, before requiring all salespeople back to the office full-time last month.

 Meanwhile, CEOs are benefitting from the inverse shift.
 The same week that Starbucks announced Niccol’s appointment, Victoria’s Secret hired a new boss who it said would remain in New York while it paid for her travel to the company’s Columbus, Ohio, headquarters.